rummanwaqar/crowd-density-system/README.md

 🥇 Winner [HackEd 2019](https://hacked2019.devpost.com/)

 We provide analytics for the physical world.
-We build an API to provide data on how people physically move and interact in your spaces.
+We built an API to provide data on how people physically move and interact in your spaces.
-Almost everyone has a mobile phone with them these days.
+Almost everyone has a mobile phone in their pockets these days.
 What if we could use the publically available information from these devices to estimate the number of people in a certain area?

 Our plug and play WiFi beacons constantly monitor all probing packets sent by devices around them.
 We can use this information to track the flow of people.